14.3. Serialization Utilities¶

 The conversion to IDL dismisses values explicitly set to their default value.

-value of a Bitmask is 32.
+For example, the default @bit_bound value of a Bitmask is 32.

-If a user were to explicitly set the @bit_bound
+If a user were to explicitly set the @bit_bound value of a

-Bitmask to 32 and then serialize the DynamicType
+Bitmask to 32 and then serialize the DynamicType to IDL, the

-would not be included in the IDL.
+@bit_bound would not be included in the IDL.

 14.3.1.1.
-Example: Convert a discovered type to IDL format
+Example: Convert a discovered type to IDL format¶

-The following example demonstrates how to use the idl_serialize
+The following example demonstrates how to use the idl_serialize method in Fast DDS to convert

 discovered types to IDL format.

-Each time the subscriber discovers a new DataReader
+Each time the subscriber discovers a new DataReader or DataWriter, it uses the

-and serialize it to IDL format.
+DynamicTypeBuilderFactory to build a DynamicType and serialize it to IDL format.

 Please refer to Remote type discovery and endpoint matching section for more details on how to implement